rymarkonstantin/youtube-tab-grouper/docs/ARCHITECTURE.md

 ## Color Assignment Algorithm

-1. Check cache: if category already has a color, return it.
+1. Require at least one enabled color (otherwise error).
-2. If assignment is locked, wait until the lock clears.
+2. Per-category mutex serializes assignment to avoid races.
-3. Collect neighbor colors from existing tab groups in the window.
+3. Check cache: if category already has a color, return it.
-4. Filter enabled colors that are not used by neighbors.
+4. Collect neighbor colors from existing tab groups in the window.
-5. Choose a random available color (fallback to any enabled color if empty).
+5. Filter enabled colors that are not used by neighbors.
-6. Cache the assignment and return the color.
+6. Choose a random available color (fallback to any enabled color if empty) and cache it.

 ---